xzl01/ghc/docs/users_guide/packages.rst

    the version number of GHC invoke ``ghc --numeric-version`` and use its output in place of ⟨GHCVersion⟩.
 See also :ref:`options-codegen` on how object files must be prepared for shared object linking.

+-  When building a shared library, care must be taken to ensure that the resulting object is named appropriately.
+In particular, GHC expects the name of a shared object to have the form ``libHS<unit id>-ghc<ghc version>.<ext>`` where *unit id* is the unit ID given during compilation via the :ghc-flag:`-this-unit-id ⟨unit-id⟩` flag, *ghc version* is the version of GHC that produced/consumes the object and *ext* is the host system's usual file extension for shared objects.

 To compile a module which is to be part of a new package, use the ``-package-name`` (to identify the name of the package) and